-Text: Introduction to Leadership Concepts and Practice, 4th Edition - E-book version by Peter Northouse available through Blackboard.
-ISBN: 9781506371221
+Introduction to Leadership Concepts and Practice, 4th Edition - E-book version by Peter Northouse available through Blackboard.
+ISBN: 9781506356891

-Class Policy.
+Class Policy:

 The following describes class requirements and the organization of the LEAD 200 class.
 All assignments are due by midnight on Sunday.
-For example, the assignments for lesson 1 are due by midnight on the Sunday following the first week of classes.
+For example, the assignments for Lesson 1 are due by midnight on the Sunday following the first week of classes.

+Late work:

-Late work: Up to one week late, with a 5% of the value of the assignment deducted for each day late for up to one week/7 days.
+Assignments will be accepted up to one week late, with 5% of the value of the assignment deducted for each day late for up to one week/7 days.
 After the 7th day, the assignment will not be accepted.
-Anything beyond those 7 days must have a medical excuse or extreme circumstance reason that I approve.
+Anything beyond 7 days must have a medical excuse or extreme circumstance reason that the instructor approves.

-All Papers and Homework.
-Format for all papers is double-spaced, Times New Roman font, 12 pitch, one inch margins and APA style.
+All Papers and Homework:

+Format for all papers is double-spaced, Times New Roman font, 12 pitch, one-inch margins and APA style.
+If you prefer to use another style (Chicago, MLA, etc.), please indicate the style on the cover sheet/first page.